user7723/enigma-machine/README.md

 ### Example of usage

-Example of encryption of the source code for the application `./app/Main.hs` into `./Main.hs.enc`:
+Encryption example of the source code for the application `./app/Main.hs` into `./Main.hs.enc`:
 ```
 enigma \
   -r1231283102938129031231239128319\  # 1st rotor serial number